shannon — What is it?

 Fully Autonomous Operation

-Shannon operates independently, handling 2FA, browser navigation, exploitation, and report generation without manual intervention.
+Shannon operates without manual intervention, handling 2FA/TOTP logins, browser navigation, exploitation, and report generation automatically.

 Source: Features per README